 The quest for the next Einstein in Africa

-IDRC is implementing Canada’s $20 million contribution to expand the network of Institutes for Mathematical Sciences in Africa.
-AIMS provides rigorous mathematics training to post-graduate African students.
+IDRC is implementing Canada’s $44.6 million contribution to expand the network of the African Institute for Mathematical Sciences (AIMS).
+AIMS provides rigorous mathematics training to African postgraduate students.

 Mathematical sciences are the backbone of a modern economy.
-Solutions to complex challenges in health, agriculture, and finance, for example, all require advanced mathematical modelling skills.
+Solutions to complex challenges in health, agriculture, climate change adaptation, and finance, for example, all require advanced mathematical modelling skills.

 In 2003, AIMS opened its doors in Cape Town, South Africa.
 Its goal: to help Africa produce and use science and technology for its development.
-Each year, 50 of Africa’s top students enroll in a rigorous 10-month graduate-level course that leads to a master's degree in mathematical science.
+Each year, Africa’s top students enroll in a rigorous 10-month graduate-level course that leads to a master's degree in mathematical sciences.

 Expanding the base for excellence in Africa

-At heart, AIMS is based on a simple concept: it is a space where Africa's brightest graduates are taught by the world’s best lecturers.
-All AIMS students benefit from full scholarships.
-The teaching staff are all volunteers, drawn from some of the world’s best universities.
-Among the professors are Nobel Prize winners, as well as several recipients of the Fields Medal, often considered the highest award in mathematics.
+AIMS is based on a simple concept: it is a space where Africa's brightest graduates are taught by the world’s best lecturers.
+All AIMS students benefit from full scholarships and all teaching staff are volunteers drawn from some of the world’s best universities.
+Among the professors are Nobel Prize winners and several recipients of the Fields Medal, often considered to be the highest award in mathematics.

 The Next Einstein Initiative

 Since its launch, AIMS has won global recognition as a centre of excellence for postgraduate education and research.
-Building on its success, AIMS launched the Next Einstein Initiative (NEI)in 2008 to build a critical mass of scientific and technical talent in Africa, capable of driving progress across the continent.
-The result will be a pan-African network of 15 AIMS centres by 2023.
-AIMS–NEI envisions that people of rare ability—Africa’s own Einsteins—will emerge, capable of innovative breakthroughs to transform Africa's future.
+Building on its success, AIMS launched the Next Einstein Initiative (NEI) in 2008 to train a critical mass of scientific and technical talent in Africa, capable of driving progress across the continent.
+The result will be a pan-African network of AIMS centres by 2023.
+AIMS-NEI envisions that people of rare ability —Africa’s own Einsteins — will emerge, capable of innovative breakthroughs to transform Africa's future.

 Investing in Africa's future

-AIMS-NEI is supported through public and private funding, including a $20 million investment from the Government of Canada, announced in July 2010, provided through IDRC.
-Canada’s lead investment will help fund new AIMS centres across Africa.
+AIMS-NEI is supported through public and private funding, including an initial $20 million investment from the Government of Canada, announced in July 2010 and provided through IDRC.
+Canada’s lead investment helped fund new AIMS centres across Africa.

-AIMS-NEI’s success has led to a commitment from the UK’s Department for International Development to match up to CA$29 million over five years to the initiative.
-These funds, managed by IDRC, will be to establish two additional centres, as well as provide consolidated funding for existing centres.
+AIMS-NEI’s success led to a commitment from the UK’s Department for International Development in 2012 to match up to CA$29 million over five years for the initiative.
+These funds, managed by IDRC, supported the establishment of three additional centres, and provided consolidated funding for existing centres.